deep110/deep110.github.io/articles/_posts/2019-01-13-implementing-2D-game-engine.markdown

 css: [katex.min.css]
 ---
 First of all you would think that when there are so many game engines out there why would you want to implement your own.
 Well it may be that you don't like any of them, or just thinking of starting a game and implementing your own engine might be a good idea, then please don't do it and this article might not be for you.
-But if you (like me), want to learn nitty-gritties of a physics engine, this could be a good excercise.
+But if you (like me), want to learn nitty-gritties of a physics engine, this could be a good exercise.

-Here is demo of the end result and you can find the code [here](https://github.com/deep110/LucidEngine) on my github.
+Here is the demo of the end result and you can find the code [here](https://github.com/deep110/LucidEngine) on my github.

 <div style="text-align:center"><img src="/assets/images/2019-01/game_engine_demo.gif"/></div>
 <br><br>
-In this article I won't be providing any code snippets since you can find that in the github link I have provided above, but more of an explaination how things are pieced together.
+In this article I won't be providing any code snippets since you can find that in the github link I have provided above, but more of an explanation how things are pieced together.

-First we will start with some basic assumptions:
+First, we will start with some basic assumptions:
 1. All bodies are [rigid bodies](https://en.wikipedia.org/wiki/Rigid_body) means they cannot deform on impact.
 2. Colliding shapes of rigidbodies are [convex](https://en.wikipedia.org/wiki/Convex_polygon), non-convex shapes should be bounded by a convex shape for collision detection purposes.
 2. Physics simulation runs at a constant frame rate i.e usually 60 fps.
 3. Whatever I will be describing has been implemented for 2D but most of the general idea is applicable for 3D as well.
-Also, the processes I have described is what I have implemented, most of the commercial engines do a lot of optimizations on top of this which is beyond the scope of this article.
+Also, the processes I have described is what I have implemented, different game engines tend to use different models or optimizations.

 ### Overview
 For a physics engine to function properly it should perform three basic things: